 America has always been a nation of immigrants, but the greatest waves of immigration did not begin until the 1820s.
 Following the Napoleonic Wars in Europe, nearly 600,000 immigrants, mostly English and Irish, came to American shores.
 In the next twenty years, annual immigration rates reached three million.
-By the mid-nineteenth century English-speaking immigrants were joined by Germans—nearly one million flocked to America between 1848 and 1858.
+By the mid-19th century, English-speaking immigrants were joined by Germans, with nearly one million flocking to America between 1848 and 1858.
 Many came as political dissidents or uprooted peasants, discouraged by the limited economic opportunities at home.
 German Jews came seeking freedom from burdensome taxes and legal limitations on their right to marry, find jobs, and establish a home.

 Around the same time, beginning in 1845 and continuing for ten years, potato famines struck Ireland, sending Irish families pouring into America at a steady rate.
 The famines were the catalyzing crisis, but population growth, an outmoded economy, and increasing literacy were all contributing factors to this wave of Irish immigration.
 By 1855, nearly two million Irish people had resettled, largely in the American northeast.
 The Boston Pilot—a Catholic publication named after a journal in Dublin—began publication in the 1830s, and by the 1840s and 1850s more than a dozen Catholic churches had sprung up in Boston alone.